Le0Dev/wound_segmentator/README.md

  - 374 images annotated from [1]
  - 1210 images (including 210 masks newly annotated) from [2]
  - 1176 images and masks refined from [3]
+You can find the correspondance with the original dataset ids in correspondence_table.xlsx

 [1] Thomas, S. Stock pictures of wounds.
 Medetec Wound Database (2020). http://www.medetec.co.uk/files/medetec-image-databases.html